Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 5. If in Doubt…

-If the larger TV is a bit too expensive for you, check out these 25 ways to buy a cheap smart TV and save money.
+Learn more: 25 ways to buy a cheap smart TV and save money

 Before you go, let’s summarize what you’ve learned about TV viewing distance and size.

-First, finding the best viewing distance for your room might seem tricky, but it can become much more straightforward if you think about it logically.
+First, finding the best viewing distance for your room may appear tricky.
+But it’s much more straightforward if you think about it logically.

-And if you’re still unsure, remember the golden rule – when in doubt, go bigger!
+And if you still can’t decide, remember the golden rule – when in doubt, go bigger!

-Don’t forget to check out our TV size and distance calculators to make the process even easier.
+Remember to check out the TV size distance calculators at the top of the page to simplify the process.
 Thanks for reading, and happy viewing!

 About The Author